 Inevitably, something unexpected comes up such as your internet service going out or someone getting sick in your family.
 Regularly turning work in late lowers your reputation, and you’ll lose clients.

 Then you’ll have even more stress trying to make enough money to pay the bills and keep your electricity from getting cut off.
-Time management is critical.
+Time management strategies are critical.

 Bottom line, procrastination is deadly for your business.
 It will make a situation already stressful, even worse and you’re not trying to live in a cardboard after you’re evicted because you could afford to pay rent.